psr-7/psr-7.github.io/index.md

 ### Functional Programming

 #### What functional programming concepts are used?
-Changes without side-effects.
-Every change is done to a new object preserving state of old instance.
+Changes without [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)): No observable interaction with calling functions or the outside world beside returning a value.

+#### What functional programming concepts are *not* used?
+Immutability is not used as PHP does not offer this feature.
+Most implementations even modify objects after creation by accessing private properties.

-#### How do I change data in PSR7 objects?
+#### How to change data in PSR7 objects?
-With mutator methods defined on every interface.
+By using mutator methods defined by PSR7.

 #### What are mutator methods?
 Every method changing something. e.g.: